OpenTermsArchive/contrib-versions/AmazonAds/unknown.md

 Advertising Preferences

 Amazon offers you choices about receiving interest-based ads from us.
 You can choose not to receive interest-based ads from Amazon.
 You will still receive ads but they will not be personalized.
-Please visit Advertising PreferencesAdvertising Preferences to learn how to set this preference.
+Please visit Advertising Preferences to learn how to set this preference.

 You can also generally opt out of receiving personalized ads from third party advertisers and ad networks who are members of the Network Advertising Initiative (NAI) or who follow the Digital Advertising Alliance’s Self-Regulatory Principles for Online Behavioral Advertising by visiting the opt out pages on the NAI website and DAA website.